robromano/ucblogo/README.rst

 along with this program; if not, write to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.

-To build under Ubuntu, do this:
+To build under Ubuntu 16.04, do this:
     $ sudo apt-get install libbsd-dev libx11-dev ncurses-dev

 To build Logo under *nix, do this:
-    ./configure
+    $ ./configure
-    make
+    $ make

 The executable file in this distribution includes libraries from the wxWidgets project (www.wxwidgets.org).
 The Microsoft Windows version